 You may find it interesting to know that Mr Wanderlust is actually the one who does most of our booking.
 I will quite often do a bunch of research especially if it is the sort of holiday where we are direct booking.
 But I get a bit deer-in-headlights overwhelmed sometimes.

 The amount of choice is crazy these days with resorts, hotels, bed and breakfasts and holiday rentals.
 My FOMO means I have a bit of a struggle actually pulling the trigger.
 Do we really want to go there?
 We’ve been before.
 We really want to go to this place too.
 Maybe we should go there?
 I think this house looks awesome….
 But what if I’ve missed something?
-Maybe I should just check again… Mummy Wanderlust says I have the patience of a saint dealing with the Things sometimes (she’s right) but Mr Wanderlust takes patience to a whole new level.
+Maybe I should just check again… Granny Wanderlust says I have the patience of a saint dealing with the Things sometimes (she’s right) but Mr Wanderlust takes patience to a whole new level.

 This year, even though it wasn’t in our plan we decided we needed to get away and quickly booked a long weekend away.
 The embargo means there aren’t loads of (warm) options for a late October break.
 We had had a wonderful time in the Maldives 2 years ago so we jumped at the chance to go again.

 How Do You Choose?

 There is just SO much choice in the Maldives (over 70 resorts!).
-Here are some tips for narrowing down the search:
+Here are some tips for narrowing down your search:

 - If you are travelling as a family you can eliminate some resorts which are couples only.